 “Tell me about Slow Food,” he requests.

 Good, clean, fair food for all- these are the pillars of the Slow Food Movement.
 Food that’s made well, grown with care, available and accessible.
 Vincent nods in agreement: I’m preaching to the choir.
 He has grown up eating fresh vegetables and snacking on apples.
-His mother is a manager at Harvest Health, his father the sous chef at the Amway hotel.
+His mother is a manager at Harvest Health, his father was the sous chef at the Amway hotel.
 This guy knows good food when he sees it.

 Vincent also knows that good, clean, fair food is viewed as a privilege for far too many.
 Both his parents were born in Jamaica and immigrated to London where they met.
 Together they made that transition to America in search of opportunities.
-Grand Rapids became their home – they settled in the Oakdale projects before moving on to Kentwood.
+Grand Rapids became their home – they settled Oakdale before moving on to Kentwood.